Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan.en.md

 ### Part 1: Sacred Severs

+This mechanic consists of the following parts:

-- Two knights (PLDs) will spawn in the center, facing either *clockwise* or *anti-clockwise*.
+- Two knights (PLDs) will spawn a little east and west of the center, facing either *clockwise* or *anti-clockwise*.
-- A third knight (DRK) will spawn towards the outside, at an *intercardinal* position.
+- Ser Zephirin (DRK) will spawn towards the outside, at an *intercardinal* position.
+- Thordan and a Dragon Eye will appear at two random cardinal/intercardinal locations, either 90, 135, or 180 degrees apart.
+- Two random players will be assigned "1" and "2", indicated by the number of swords above their head.

+Ser Zephirin will jump four times, alternating between the two players marked "1" and "2".
+When he lands, he deals damage in an AoE that is shared amongst the players hit.
+This damage *decreases* as the distance Ser Zephirin jumps increases.

 We resolve Sacred Severs with a **DRK-relative, role-adjust** strat.